SatDump/SatDump.Org/_tabs/2023-02-02-Satellite-List.md

 Annotation: METEOR-M N2-3 suffered a loss of attitude on 2023/09/05.
 This is fixed now, 2-3 is working as intended.

-Annotation: Users may see the horizon when receiving 2-4.
-This is likely not a loss of attitude, but for calibration purposes.

 ### METEOR-M N2-4 [[Norad 59051](https://celestrak.org/NORAD/elements/gp.php?CATNR=59051)]

 | Frequency  | Status | Downlink type | Location |